kd8bny/LiMEaide/README.md

 -h, --help
     Shows the help dialog

+-N, --no-profiler
+    Do NOT run profiler and force creation new module/profile for client.

 -s, --sudoer
     Execute memory grab as sudoer.
-This is useful when root privileges are not granted
+This is useful when root privileges are not granted.

+-p, --profile
+    Skip the profiler by providing the distribution, kernel version, and architecture of the remote client.

 -o, --output
     Change name of output file.
 Default is dump.bin

 -c, --case
-    Append case number to front of output dir
+    Append case number to front of output directory.

 -C, --dont-compress
     Do not compress memory file.
 By default memory is compressed on host.
 If you experience issues, toggle this flag.
 In my tests I see a ~60% reduction in file size

--V, --no-profile
-    Do not create a volatility profile and do not include files for volatility.
-    Volatility profile is generated on local machine

 --force-clean
     If previous attempt failed then clean up client